Malaysia anti-graft agency meets PM Najib's office over 1MDB scandal

-KUALA LUMPUR Malaysia's anti-graft agency said on Thursday it met with officials at Prime Minister Najib Razak's office over investigations into 2.6 billion ringgit ($611.48 million) in funds that were transferred into his bank accounts.
+KUALA LUMPUR Malaysia's anti-graft agency said on Thursday it met with officials at Prime Minister Najib Razak's office over investigations into 2.6 billion ringgit (409.33 million pound) in funds that were transferred into his bank accounts.

 Najib is facing calls to step down over a graft scandal surrounding state fund 1Malaysia Development Berhad (1MDB) [TERRN.UL] that erupted in July when the Wall Street Journal reported that investigators had found that funds had been transferred into Najib's bank accounts.